Lake Tahoe Casinos

 Frank Sinatra’s son Kidnapped in 1963

-Photo from LA Times/UCLA (Frank with mom Nancy and sister Tina) Did you know that while Frank Sinatra was enjoying immense success as a singer, actor, and casino owner (he owned the Cal-Neva Lodge with Chicago Outfit Boss Sam Giancana), someone had the audacity to kidnap his son, Frank Jr., who was making his way...
-Continue Reading →
+Photo from LA Times/UCLA (Frank with mom Nancy and sister Tina) Did you know that while Frank Sinatra was enjoying immense success as a singer, actor, and casino owner (he owned the Cal-Neva Lodge with Chicago Outfit Boss Sam Giancana), someone dared to kidnap his son, Frank Jr., who was making his way in the … Read more

 South Shore’s Early Casinos

-South Shore Lake Tahoe had dozens of early casinos, from the Silver Club to Nevada Club, and even Dopey Norman's.
-The procession of casinos housed on the same spot is also an interesting subject, often debated by early investigators and finally proven by later writers after gaming documents and licenses proved or disproved ownership and...
-Continue Reading →
+South Shore Lake Tahoe had dozens of early casinos, from the Silver Club to the Nevada Club, and even Dopey Norman’s.
+The clustering of casinos on the same site is also an interesting subject, often debated by early investigators and finally confirmed by later writers after gaming documents and licenses proved or disproved ownership and … Read more

 Harvey’s Wagon Wheel and the Bombing of 1980

-Nothing was more shocking in my gaming career than the bombing of Harvey's Wagon Wheel Casino at South Shore Lake Tahoe in 1980.
-To be accurate, I wasn't working there.
+Nothing was more shocking in my gaming career than the bombing of Harvey’s Wagon Wheel Casino at South Shore Lake Tahoe in 1980, an incident that highlighted the volatility and risks of the gaming world.
+To be accurate, I wasn’t working there.
 I was spending the end of summer playing blackjack for a living.
-As a part-time member of Ken Uston’s blackjack team, I made good money....
-Continue Reading →
+As … Read more

 The Christmas Tree Casino